Schedule a Visit

 Traditional Bridges

-All of your teeth play an important role in speaking, chewing and in maintaining proper alignment of other teeth.
-Tooth loss doesn’t necessarily have to occur as you age, but if you do lose teeth, they must be replaced to maintain proper function of your mouth.
+All of your teeth play an important role in speaking, chewing, and maintaining the proper alignment of other teeth.
+Tooth loss doesn’t necessarily have to occur as you age, but if you do lose teeth, they must be replaced to maintain the proper function of your mouth.
 Fortunately, there are options for correcting tooth loss.

 Fixed bridges are applied by either placing crowns on the abutment teeth or by bonding the artificial teeth directly to the abutment teeth.
 Removable bridges are attached to the teeth with metal clasps or by precision attachments.

-A bridge (fixed partial denture) is a device, which fills the gap where teeth are absent.
+A bridge (fixed partial denture) is a device that fills the gap where teeth are absent.
 Fixed bridges are bonded into place and can only be removed by a dental professional.
 Removable bridges, as the name implies, can be taken out and cleaned.
 Fixed bridges offer more stability than their removable counterparts.

 Fixed bridges are typically cemented to the natural teeth next to the space left by the missing tooth.
 A pontic (false tooth) replaces the lost tooth.
 Crowns, which are cemented onto the natural teeth, provide support for the bridge.